yamatt/blog/content/showcase/filter-annoyances.md

 math: false
 toc: false
 ---
+[Filter Annoyances](https://yamatt.github.io/filter-annoyances/) is some filters for uBlock Origin that I did not find in other filter lists.

-This is my first foray in to making uBlock origin.
+This is my first foray in to making uBlock Origin.
 I was at the time, and still do, wanted to remove the cookie and GDPR pop-ups but still use the site.
 These filters help facilitate that.

 There are a couple of built-in ones to uBlock such as [easylist cookie](https://github.com/easylist/easylist) and uBlock Annoyances, but these looked difficult to contribute to.